Teledyne FLIR: History

-In April 2008, the company acquired Ifara Tecnologias of Spain for €7.0 million.

-In December 2009, it sold Extech Data Systems, a division of Extech which made portable printers.

-Also in December 2009, the company acquired security hardware maker Directed Perception for $20 million.

-In May 2010, the company acquired bankrupt Raymarine for $180 million.
+FLIR acquired Ifara Tecnologias of Spain for €7.0 million in 2008.
+The company sold off Extech Data Systems, a division of Extech which made portable printers, December 2009; at the same time, it acquired security hardware maker Directed Perception for $20 million.
+FLIR acquired the bankrupt electronics manufacturer Raymarine in May 2010 for $180 million.

 In December 2012, the company acquired Lorex Technology for $60 million.
 Lorex was sold to Dahua Technology in 2018 for $29 million.

-In May 2013, Andrew C. Teich was appointed President and CEO after the retirement of Earl Lewis.
+Andrew C. Teich was appointed President and CEO after the retirement of Earl Lewis in 2013.
 In April 2015, the company paid $9.5 million to settle allegations of violations of the Foreign Corrupt Practices Act after it paid for a world tour for Saudi Arabian officials.
 According to the U.S. Securities and Exchange Commission, FLIR earned more than $7 million in profits from sales influenced by the FCPA violations.

-In November 2015, the company acquired DVTEL, a provider of software and hardware technologies for advanced video surveillance, for approximately $92 million in cash.
+The company acquired DVTEL, a provider of software and hardware technologies for advanced video surveillance, for approximately $92 million in cash the same year.

-In February 2016, the company's technology was used by Bullitt Group and Caterpillar Inc. in a mobile phone that uses its lightweight thermal imaging technology.

 In November 2016, FLIR acquired the Canadian company Point Grey Research, owner of the Brickstream brand of camera products, for $259 million.
 Point Grey Research also owns the Blackfly camera line, the Dragonfly camera line, and the Grasshopper camera line.
-As of October 2016, Point Grey Research employed more than 300 people in Canada, Germany, Japan, China and Italy.

-In December 2016, FLIR acquired Prox Dynamics, the makers of the Black Hornet Nano, a nano-drone used by the military and law enforcement for surveillance and reconnaissance, for $134 million.
+The following month, FLIR acquired Prox Dynamics, the makers of the Black Hornet Nano, a nano-drone used by the military and law enforcement for surveillance and reconnaissance, for $134 million.

-In May 2017, Jim Cannon was appointed President and CEO of the company.